Berdox/Desert-Runner/README.md

 # Hack_O_Ween-Game
-A pygame made for the Hack'O'Ween
+A pygame made for the UofL 2022 Hack'O'Ween